aimanraz/cgo-crm-analysis/README.md

 ![Dashboard](https://github.com/aimanraz/cgo-crm-analysis/blob/main/img/analyze_spread.png)

 ## Conclusion
-1. Based from the analysis top crime in chicago is battery with 32916 occurance(that was spotted).
+1. Based from the analysis top crime in chicago is battery with 32916 occurance.
 2. The top 12 crime are
     * Battery
     * Theft